vibanez18/vw-cleaning-robot/README.md

 - The robot only works with a valid input file
 - If the robot collides with a side then it is in the same position
-- The Workspace will be delimited by first input file and (0,0)
+- The Workspace will be delimited by the position (0,0) and first input file (workspace)
+- The output is sending to the client for each input file at the end of the processing

 ## To run
 ### Execute app